ANESTHESIOLOGY Daily News

 “The right message at the right time from the right person can save lives,” he said.

 According to the CDC, the pre-crisis phase is where the most important planning work should be done.
 Although this won’t necessarily ensure successful crisis management, the lack of it puts your organization at an extreme disadvantage.
-Dr. McIsaac said he will outline how the CDC’s manual and tools can best be used in crisis planning.
+Dr. McIsaac outlined how the CDC’s manual and tools can best be used in crisis planning.

 Mary Dale Peterson, MD, MHA, FACHE, FASA, Executive Vice President and COO at Driscoll Children’s Health System in Corpus Christi, Texas, said the organizational structure of a hospital incident command center should be such that it is adaptable to various crises as they arise.
 Anesthesiologists can play a key role in this structure, as was seen during Winter Storm Uri in Texas, which disrupted power and water to vast swaths of the state, including most hospitals.